ple1n/ple1n/README.md

 - [nsproxy](https://github.com/ple1n/nsproxy) An alternative to proxychains based on Linux kernel feature, network namespaces.
 Desgined for whistleblowers but comfy enough for daily use.
-- [SOTA prefix fuzzy search algorithm](https://github.com/ple1n/strprox), notes taken when developing the algorithm is [here](https://github.com/ple1n/strprox/blob/master/topk2.typ)
+- [Matching_based prefix fuzzy search algorithm](https://github.com/ple1n/strprox), notes taken when developing the algorithm is [here](https://github.com/ple1n/strprox/blob/master/topk2.typ)
   - [offdict](https://github.com/ple1n/offdict), totally offline, dictionary based on the forementioned algorithm, designed for english-to-chinese users.
 - [drugbankdb](https://github.com/ple1n/drugbankdb) complete toolchain for importing public data downloaded from DrugBank, to SurrealDB
   - [Stream XML to JSON with optimal performance](https://github.com/ple1n/serde-stream-xml), which is proven to be a must for the forementioned task.